‘The Bachelor’ 2017 Finalists, Winner Was ‘Picked’ For Nick Viall, Source Claims

-The Bachelor 2017 finalists and winner was “picked” for Nick Viall by producers, a source alleges.
+The Bachelor 2017 finalists and winner were “picked” for Nick Viall by producers, a source alleges.

 Spoilers on who The Bachelor 2017 finalists are have already been leaked by Reality Steve and he stands solidly behind claims he made about who wins the show.
 Details of exactly how and why Nick chooses the finalist is unknown.
 According to The Hollywood Gossip, an unidentified insider claims that Nick was so unsure about what to do at the end of filming, he didn’t want to make a choice and left it up to show execs to pick his future wife.